Master in Teaching

 Can credits from another university be transferred to the MIT program?

-Nine semester hours of graduate work may be taken at another institution and transferred, provided the work fits the program plan, is recommended by the program advisor and is approved by the director of master's programs in education.
+Up to two courses of graduate work may be taken at another institution and transferred, provided the work fits the program plan, is recommended by the program advisor and is approved by the director of master's programs in education.
 Students applying for admission to the program may request to have prior graduate study considered for transfer into the program.

 I have a job that required me to have a fingerprint clearance, do I still need to obtain my fingerprints?